EMPAT94/empat94.github.io/_gs/tutorial.md

 "How many did you see?"
 Divin asked.
 It certainly wasn't a good idea to be swarmed by large crocodile monsters.
 "Ah, I saw only one and then I ran.
 I don't know if there were more" Julie replied.

 No one suggested going back to check.
 We just stood there, perhaps gathering courage.
 I certainly was in no hurry to become a crocodile hunter.
-I'd seen on TV how powerful their jaw strength was, smashing melons like balloons.
+I'd seen on TV how powerful their jaw strength was, bursting melons like balloons.

 So we decided to take a short break there.
 We could make a routine of taking short naps on bridges hanging over nothingness.
 I wasn't in any mood to sleep, my time in Level 1 was more or less relaxed.
-So I opened up my Status Window and decide to go through another trial and error session.
+So I opened up my Status Window and decided to go through another trial and error session.

 ···

-'So, everything in this Simulation is an object, as I can directly mutate their values.
+'So, everything in this simulation is an object and I can directly mutate their values.
 Of course, there are permissions and privileges, dos and donts but the fact still remains.
 I wonder if I can print the objects somehow?
 That would be an awesome push to my progress!'

 Since the function definition looked like Haskell, I decided to try out one of its inbuilt function.